Echopraxium/design-patterns-api/README.md

 >There are many online documents about _Design Patterns_.
 An important part of this project was to mine them and propose for each pattern the 'least worst' design (from my perspective).
 My proposals should just be considered as an ongoing work (for which your feedback is welcome) and certainly not a reference.
 Thus I advise you to check and evaluate by yourself these  documents (I have gathered them in _References_ paragraph) to check it they fits your learning curve and design issues.

-Changelog for Release 0.0.15 :
+Changelog for Release 0.1.0 :
-* BugFixes and better code reuse in _Custom Loggers_ due to refactoring of `mixin-interface`
+* _Singleton_ and _Null Object_ design patterns provided by [mixin-interface](https://github.com/Echopraxium/mixin-interface)
+* _Decorator_ pattern added
+* Links to source code files (e.g [IAbstractFactory](https://www.npmjs.com/package/design-patterns-api/src/creational/i_abstract_factory.js))
+* Change in folder tree: './src/api' replaced by './src' and './src/implementation_samples' replaced by './samples'

 ## Available Patterns